LowenMistoul/testplank/README.txt

 I then implemented the links and hover animation

-Then I thought about Some animation for the Navbar instead But I realise that it was actually in te design's instruction already
+Then I thought about Some animation for the Navbar instead But I realised that it was actually in te design's instruction already

 I also realised that the arrow SVG needed some changes to be able to fit with the over animation I added nothing really fancy I think

-Came back at a problem I had yesterday and tried a new solution with fresh eyes
+Came back at a problem I had yesterday and tried a new solution with fresh eyes - it worked !

 On the mobile part I was woried about the definition of the Cards so I added a border and a subtle hover effect .